1. Go Snowshoeing!

 9. Nordic Ski at White Pass

 Cross country ski on well-established trails through wooded areas and around a lake at the Nordic Center at White Pass.
 Visit Ski White Pass for details.
-Afterwards, warm up with coffee or hot chocolate in a friendly yurt.
+Afterward, warm up with coffee or hot chocolate in a friendly yurt.
 Lessons and ski rentals are available.

 11. Take a tram ride through a wildlife park